kapetacom/.github/profile/README.md

 - [Browser SDK](https://github.com/search?q=topic%3Abrowser-sdk+org%3Akapetacom&type=Repositories)

 ### Plugins / Providers
-At the core of Kapeta we have a serious of plugins that provide all support for environments (frontend, backend etc), Language targets, Resource types etc.
+At the core of Kapeta we have a series of plugins that provide all support for environments (frontend, backend and more), language targets, resource types etc.

 You can view them [here](https://github.com/search?q=topic%3Aproviders+org%3Akapetacom&type=Repositories).